obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

   2. Select the R server profile/cluster,
   3. Download the R server logs.

-This log may contain information, when for instance a R package is broken or some R function calls output some error/warning messages without failing properly.
+This log may contain information, when for instance an R package is broken or some R function calls output some error/warning messages without failing properly.